Security and Privacy on Generative Data in AIGC: A Survey: Introduction

 In brief, the main contributions of our work are as follows: \begin{itemize} \item We investigate the security and privacy issues on generative data in AIGC and comprehensively survey the corresponding state-of-the-art countermeasures. \item We discuss security and privacy from a new perspective, i.e., the fundamental properties of information security, including privacy, controllability, authenticity, and compliance. \item We point out the valuable future directions in security and privacy, toward building trustworthy generative data. \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{Overview} reviews the basic AIGC process and categorizes the security and privacy on generative data in AIGC.
 In Sections \ref{Privacy} to \ref{Compaliance}, we discuss the issues and review the corresponding solutions from the perspectives of privacy, controllability, authenticity, and compliance, respectively.
-We present our outlook and suggest some future directions in Section \ref{Directions}.
+We present some benchmarks and suggested future directions in Section \ref{Benchmarks} and Section \ref{Directions}.
 Finally, we summarize our work in Section \ref{Conclusion}.